Prudez/Prudez/README.md

 - **Personal Portfolio Website** — A website to showcase my skills, learning progress, and projects
 - **Dev Nexus Kenya** — A group practice to strengthen my webpage skills creating a full hospital system.
+- **Marketting Analysis system - A personal project to see which marketting tools are bringing in more revenue.

+---

+---

+##  How To contact me

+- Email : prudencealice25@gamil.com

 ---
 ##  My Vision

 I aim to grow step by step into a professional software developer by consistently learning, building real projects, and working with other developers.